Supporting the mental health needs of children and young people in an educational setting is fast becoming an essential skill.

-This exciting conference combines presentations from Academic Researchers from both an education and health background on this hottest of topics.
-The conference will also have presentations from inspiring speakers who are witnessing the scope and scale of this issue at the frontline.
+This conference combined presentations from Academic Researchers from both an education and health background on this hottest of topics.
+The conference also had presentations from inspiring speakers who are witnessing the scope and scale of this issue at the frontline.

 - Detailed understanding of mental health needs of children and young people within education settings

 - Practical tips and advice to theory into practice with innovative approaches for support

 This lecture is from Les Lawrence, Chair of Children’s Quarter, former Chair at Heart of England NHS Foundation Trust, former Cabinet Member for Children and Young People on ‘Mental Health Matters in Schools: Big Picture and Detail’

 Recorded on 13/02/19 at ACAMH West Midland Branch Conference ‘Mental Health in Educational Settings’

 Forward Thinking Birmingham, Dr Paul Patterson, Research in Schools – Young People & Mental Health.
 ACAMH Members can view this lecture.

 Creating a Climate in the school and the home which helps children’s mental health: things to do and not to do – Sir Tim Brighouse, Visiting Professor at the Institute of Education, Non-executive board member of Research Machines and Advisor to the Paul Hamlyn Foundation.
 ACAMH Members can view this lecture.

 Delivering Mental Health interventions to schools in Birmingham – Erin Docherty, Clinical Lead Nurse at NHS, Nurse of the Year 2016 (NT Awards), Nursing in Mental Health 2016 (NT Awards), Improving Access to Mental Health Care in General Practice (Nursing Times 2017).
 ACAMH Members can view this lecture.